aselewa/dropseqRunner/README.md

 ### 1. Make reference genome indices

-Use `makeref.py` to create indices for your reference genome of interest.
+Use `STAR` to create indices for your reference genome of interest.
 You will need two things:

 * fasta file of reference genome
 * reference genome GTF annotations